marcass/tank_lora/README.md

 Program LoRa board with onboard ATMega32u4 chip with arduino IDE

+### Flashing

+* Change nodeID on each sketch prior to Flashing
+* Flash remote stations with 'sensor_node'
+* Flash nodes that are only forwarders duplex_forwarder (specifying which nodes can be forwarded), or duplex_all_forwarder if you are forwarding all signal, or sensor_duplex if taking readings off a tank too.
+Alter prefix of forwarder for tracking if necessary
+* Node attached to base station (Rpi) flashed with master node

 ### Libraries
 * NewPing http://playground.arduino.cc/Code/NewPing (NewPing not working with 3.3V range detectors so using custom script)
    * Can also use measure echo pin pulse using a while loop or PulseIn builtin